Ric Grech

-Richard Roman Grechko (1 November 1945 – 17 March 1990), better known as Ric Grech, was a British rock musician.
-He is best known for playing bass guitar and violin with rock band Family as well as in the supergroups Blind Faith and Traffic.
+Richard Roman Grechko (1 November 1946 – 17 March 1990), better known as Ric Grech, was a British rock musician.
+He is best known for playing bass guitar and violin with the rock band Family as well as in the supergroup Blind Faith and later Traffic.
 He also played with ex-Cream drummer Ginger Baker.

 Education

 He was born in Bordeaux, France.
 He was educated at Corpus Christi RC School, Leicester, after attending Sacred Heart Primary School.
 He played violin in the school orchestra.

 Career

 Grech originally gained notice in the United Kingdom as the bass guitar player for the progressive rock group Family.
 He joined the band when it was a largely blues-based live act in Leicester known as the Farinas.
 He became their bassist in 1965, replacing Tim Kirchin.
 Family released their first single, "Scene Through The Eye of a Lens," in September 1967 on the Liberty label in the UK, which got the band signed to Reprise Records.
 The group's 1968 debut album, Music in a Doll's House, was an underground hit that highlighted the songwriting talents of Roger Chapman and John "Charlie" Whitney as well as Chapman's unique vocal delivery, but Grech also stood out with his rhythmic, thundering bass work on songs such as "Old Songs New Songs" and "See Through Windows," along with his aptitude on cello and violin.

-Released in February 1969, the group's second album, Family Entertainment was a major turning point for Grech personally.
+Released in March 1969, the group's second album, Family Entertainment was a major turning point for Grech personally.
 In addition to playing bass and violin, he wrote three of the album's songs: "How-Hi-The-Li", "Face In the Cloud" and "Second Generation Woman", which was first released as a single in Britain in November 1968.
 This song featured Grech on lead vocals, leading Family through a cheeky lyric about a woman who "looks good to handle from a personal angle," with an arrangement that recalled the Beatles' "Paperback Writer" and owed an obvious debt to Chuck Berry.

 In early 1969, former Cream guitarist Eric Clapton and former Traffic frontman Steve Winwood formed the supergroup Blind Faith; in need of a bassist, they immediately recruited Grech, with whom they had both jammed when Clapton was in John Mayall's Bluesbreakers and Winwood was in the Spencer Davis Group.
 However, Grech failed to tell Chapman and Whitney before Family left in April for a US tour with The Nice and Ten Years After.
 "He and [manager John] Gilbert obviously knew before we got to America", said Chapman later.
 "They didn't tell us until the day before we opened at the Fillmore East, where we died."
 Reportedly, Grech was so intoxicated he could barely play and was shipped back home, to be replaced by John Weider.